 For the Sour Cream Topping

-- While strawberries are cooking, whisk together the yogurt with the remaining 1 tablespoon of maple syrup.
-Store in fridge until ready to serve.
+- While strawberries are cooking, whisk together the sour cream or yogurt with 2 teaspoons of sugar.
+Set aside until ready to serve.

 For the Pancakes